srikanthadya/srikanthadya.github.io/_posts/2019-01-15-LeNet-For-MNIST.md

 import keras as K

 ```
 It is important to scale the input images to the range [0,1].
 This ensures faster convergence.
+The scaling is done by dividing every pixel by 255.0 .
+The labels need to be one-hot encoded since our output layer is going to be a softmax layer predicting 10 classes.
+This one-hot encoding takes a class value as an input and converts it into a binary vector with all zeros except for the index of the class.
+For example, if the class label is 3, the one-hot encoded vector will be [0, 0, 0, 1, 0, 0, 0 , 0, 0, 9].
+The 4th index is '1' since the classes are from 0-9.
+This is achieved in keras using the "to_categorical()" function in "keras.utils.np_utils" .

+<br> <br>
+The model is trained for 20 epochs with a batch-size of 128 with SGD "mini-batch gradient decent" optimizer and a lerning rate of 0.01.